 • Aluminum cans – Beer and soda cans

-• Appliances – Dishwashers, washer and dryers, stoves, ovens, water heaters (Freon containing appliances, $25 charge)
+• Appliances – Dishwashers, washer and dryers, stoves, ovens, water heaters (Prices subject to change.
+Please see office for current pricing)

 • Car batteries